maxilian/sre-jenkins-chef/pipeline-instruction.md

 ## What is jenkins pipeline?

 Pipeline is a collection of jobs or squences to brings software from Git repository into user hands by using automation process as soon as the code is commited to the repository.
 The pipeline can be used for build, testing, or deploying the software with certain scenario.
-In order to do automation process a jenkinsfile needs to be present at the project's root repository.
+In order to do automation process a jenkinsfile needs to be present at the project's root repository or from pipeline cofiguration on jenkins settings.

-## Setting up jenkins pipeline to deploy apps within docker cluster
+## Setting up docker cluster and required plugin for jenkins
-1. Install Docker swarm plugin from jenkins and then restart the service
+1. Install Docker swarm plugin from jenkins dashboard and then restart the service
 2. Setting up Docker swarm on master node
     ```
     docker swarm init